The Tribe of Reuben

 The tribe takes its name from Reuben, the firstborn son of Jacob and Leah.
 When he was born, Leah said that the Lord had seen her affliction, and she hoped that Jacob would now love her [Genesis 29:31-32].
 Reuben’s name carries the cry of a wounded wife and the honor of a firstborn son.

 Yet Reuben also sinned grievously by lying with Bilhah, his father’s concubine [Genesis 35:22].
 Jacob did not forget.
-On his deathbed, he called Reuben his firstborn, his might, and the firstfruits of his strength, but also “unstable as water” [Genesis 49:3-4].
+On his deathbed, he called Reuben his firstborn, his might, and the firstfruits of his strength, yet described him as turbulent like water, a son who would not excel because he had defiled his father’s bed [Genesis 49:3-4].

 Firstborn, Yet Not Preeminent